 Sherry’s company, Strong Women Thriving, focuses on empowering women to be financially savvy, particularly after experiencing financial abuse.
 In addition to writing her book, she is creating a course to help women recover from financial abuse.
 Sherry is also currently building her speaker’s portfolio and is available to speak to groups about financial abuse.

 Join Our Facebook Group

-Women Surviving Financial Abuse is about supporting one another in recovering from financial abuse.
-Together we can create a safe space where we women who are either living in an abusive relationship or who have extricated themselves from one, can come for support and advice.
-No one should have to figure out how to recover alone; we are stronger as a community.
-Women who have endured financial abuse can learn to thrive personally and financially; we’re here to help anyone who chooses to overcome the hardships they have faced in abusive relationships.
+Our Women Surviving Financial Abuse group is all about supporting one another while recovering from financial abuse.
+Together we can create a safe space where women who are either living in an abusive relationship or who have extricated themselves from one can come for support and advice.
+No one should have to figure out how to recover alone.
+We are stronger as a community.
+Women who have endured financial abuse can learn to thrive personally and financially.
+We’re here to help anyone who chooses to overcome the hardships they have faced in financially abusive relationships.